DavidP101/DavidP101.github.io/README.md

 ![Dialogue01](/images/dialogue01.png)

 Any actor that is capable of dialogue has a dialogue component, in here I have variables that store data tables for quest dialogue and non-quest dialogue.
-The dialogue system is not true branching dialogue but a data table approach whereby the player have string arrays of responses.
-If the player selects an option that appears in let's say row 0 column 0, it will then fetch the AI response at that same location.
+The dialogue system is not true branching dialogue but a data table approach whereby the player and AI have string arrays of responses.
+If the player selects an option that appears in let's say row 0 column 0 of the array then on the next row of the data table it will fetch the AI response at that same location.
 Once the player clicks on the option, I then check a seperate outcomes data table for any outcome that might result.
 Outcomes are represented by an enum, I have two outcomes in my project 'UpdateObjective' and 'Exit'.

 ![Dialogue02](/images/casualdialogue.png)
-The above picture shows the less advanced dialogue, a string array of responses is housed in the dialogue component, a random one is chosen, sent to the UI and exposed to the user.
+The above picture shows the less advanced dialogue, a string array of responses is housed in the dialogue component, a random string is chosen, sent to the UI, and exposed to the user for a set number of seconds.

 ### Quest System

 ![inventory](/images/quests.png)

-A questline actor exists in the world which houses two arrays: 'Active Quests' and 'Completed Quests'.
+A questline actor exists in the world which stores two arrays: 'Active Quests' and 'Completed Quests'.
 On my player controller I keep an active quest index variable which remembers which quest I'm following.
-When a quest is chosen, the objective marker (if there is any changes).
+When a quest is chosen, the objective marker (if there is any) is updated.
 When we get to the last objective in a quest, it's taken out of the active quests array and moved to the completed quests array.

+The quests of the game are stored inside a data table, a quest structure was made to represent each quest.
+Every quest has an array of objectives, a stage to represent where we are in the quest, and a name among other UI related variables.
+Each objective in the objectives array is also represented by a structure.
+This structure among the UI related variables also has a stage, and a string for an event name.
+After each objective is complete we see if there's any event by this name in the questline actor and execute it if it exists.
+This way allows us to add items to the player after a quest has finished or provide other custom behaviour idiosyncratic to that quest.

 ### Inventory System